joshua-redfield/lauf/README.txt

 4. License

 1.)
 About
 What is Lauf?
 Well for one it's the german word for "Run".
 Also to answer your next question, No. I am NOT german.
 Lauf is a lightweight application and task launcher that's completely programmed in the simple SHELL scripting language.
 Lauf is made to run under the Dash interpreter but has no problem running on Bash.
-Lauf is the arch-nemesis of the project Alawalk(http://alawalk.tk).

 1a.
 Dependencies
 The following must be installed in order for Lauf to work properly:
 a.
 Zenity
 b.
 Notify-OSD
-   This is optional, as long as you change the lauf_notify_style from "notify-osd" to "message" or "none" By default, notify-osd will be used.
+   This is optional, as long as you change the lauf_notify_style from "notify-osd" or "message".
+   By default, notify-osd will be used.
 c.
 Coreutils
 ** Plugin dependencies are not listed, When activating an external plugin, It's dependencies will be shown. **